pravega/pravega/cli/user/README.md

 Type "help" for list of commands, or "exit" to exit.
 ```
 The values can be changed at the properties file, or use `config set property=...` to change the value.
-Make sure to update `controller-uri:<pravega-cluster-name>-pravega-controller.<namespace>:9090`
+Make sure to update `controller-uri:<pravega-cluster-name>-pravega-controller.<namespace>:<port>`

 From that point onwards, you can check the available commands typing `help`:
 ```